a-luna/fastapi-redis-cache/README.md

         return self.date.strftime("%Y-%m-%d")
 ```

-Please note the custom `__str__` method that overrides the default behavior.
+Please note the `__str__` method that overrides the default behavior.
 This way, instead of `<MLBGameDate object at 0x11c7e35e0>`, the value will be formatted as, for example, `2019-05-09`.
 You can use this strategy whenever you have an argument that has en effect on the response data but converting that argument to a string results in a value containing the object's memory location.

 ### Questions/Contributions